 The Venus Series:

 Astronaut Carson Napier attempts rocket travel to Mars only to be yanked towards Venus because he didn’t figure the Moon’s gravity into his calculations.
-Adventure and romance ensues…also pirates.
+Adventure and romance ensue…also pirates.

 Napier and the beautiful Duare battle their way through the forests of Venus and an undead legion of warriors.
 Yes, there are zombies on Venus.